rateing stars

 1533

 In Great Britain, hemp was valued for its rot-resistance and salt-water resistant properties before being widely cultivated for its CBD.
-The long and strong fibers of hemp make it particularly useful in the production of sails and thick ropes for the navy.
+The long and strong fibres of hemp make it particularly useful in the production of sails and thick ropes for the navy.
 Without hemp, Europe’s ships would be stuck hugging its coasts.

 Hemp was also an ideal option during this period because it’s a strong material that grows quicker than cotton.
 Its industrial uses were important for English forces, especially when the struggle for power in Western Europe became a struggle for sea domination by the fifteenth century.